 Olive & Finch

-📍 3390 E 1st Ave, Denver, CO 80206
+Address: 3390 E 1st Ave, Denver, CO 80206

-Price Range: $$ | What to Order: Breakfast Sandwich, Seasonal Salads, Avocado Toast, Soup of the Day
+What to Order: Breakfast Sandwich, Seasonal Salads, Avocado Toast, Soup of the Day

 Olive & Finch pioneered the “fine-casual” concept in Denver — chef-crafted food and premium ingredients in a counter-service format that keeps prices reasonable without sacrificing quality.
-The Cherry Creek location is one of the best in the restaurant group, offering a bright, airy space perfect for working lunches, leisurely breakfasts, or grabbing a quality meal on the go.
+The Cherry Creek location is one of the best in the chain, offering a bright, airy space perfect for working lunches, leisurely breakfasts, or grabbing a quality meal on the go.

 The breakfast sandwiches are among the best in South Denver.
 The seasonal salads rotate regularly and are always well-composed.
 If you’re spending the morning shopping in Cherry Creek, Olive & Finch is the obvious choice for a meal that’s genuinely good without requiring a reservation or a two-hour commitment.